current hobby:

 Earlier this year, while helping my parents move, I spent several months in a retirement community for people aged 55 and older.
 I was a regular at water aerobics there, and have fond memories of learning about favored Corelle china patters, grandkids, and protest strategies.

 Five days a week, at 8am, bluetooth speakers would pump pre-recorded instructions out to the pool deck.
-Classics like “heel to bun,” “feels good in the shoulders!” and “abs tight!” were daily staples that still play in my head.
+Classics like “heel to bun!” “feels good in the shoulders!” and “abs tight!” were daily staples that still play in my head.

 shit my mother says